rockyalife/codebreak-game/README.md

 # Codebreak - A Beer Grabber 2D Java game

-Welcome to Beer Grabber, the Java arcade game where the objective is to grab all the beers!
+Welcome to Codebreak, the Java arcade game where the objective is to grab all the beers!
 Keep an eye on your score, and make sure to avoid all the objects that aren't beers – in particular, bottles of wine.
 If you catch any of the wrong objects, you'll lose lives.

 ## How to Play

-To play Beer Grabber, simply run the `codebreak.java` file.
+To play Codebreak, simply run the `codebreak.java` file.
 Use the arrow keys to move the player and catch the falling beers.
 Avoid the objects that aren't beers – in particular, bottles of wine – if you catch one of these, you'll lose a life.
 The game is over when you run out of lives.

 ## Scoring